galpt/kissvpn/README.md

 ## Encryption of VPNs

 Encryption is a technique used to transform information from its original form, called *plaintext*, into an encrypted form, known as *ciphertext*.
 It aims to protect the confidentiality and integrity of your online information.
-You might already heard of the [Advanced Encryption Standard (AES)](https://youtu.be/O4xNJsjtN6E), which is a widely trusted encryption algorithm by the United States government, military and other organizations.
+You might already heard of the term *[Advanced Encryption Standard (AES)](https://youtu.be/O4xNJsjtN6E)*, which is a widely trusted encryption algorithm by the United States government, military and other organizations.

 Encryption ensures that only authorized individuals with the appropriate decryption key can decode the ciphertext and access the original plaintext.